 D) Mitochondrial diseases of the eyes

-Mitochondria are involved in many degenerative and inflammatory diseases, especially in tissues with high energy expenditure.
-But there are also diseases in which disorders of mitochondrial energy production are the primary cause:
+Mitochondria are involved in many degenerative and inflammatory diseases, especially.a of tissues with high energy consumption.
+But there are also diseases in which disorders of mitochondrial energy production are the primary cause of the disease:

 • Neuropathy, ataxia and retinitis pigmentosa (NARP)